odpi/egeria/open-metadata-implementation/server-chassis/server-chassis-spring/README.md

 Setting up the configuration document is a one-time activity.
 Once it is in place it is possible to activate and deactivate the services in the OMAGServerPlatform many times over multiple server restarts.
-Also, it can be activate at startup by setting spring-boot property  'startup.server.list'.
-This startup option is made by default by user id 'system', and it can be override by setting spring-boot property 'startup.user'
+Also, it can be activate at startup by setting spring-boot property  `startup.server.list`.
+This startup option is made by default by user id `system`, and it can be override by setting spring-boot property `startup.user`

 Details of how to set up the configuration document, and activate/deactivate the open metadata services can be found in [admin-services](https://egeria.odpi.org/open-metadata-implementation/admin-services/Using-the-Admin-Services.md).